SeunA88/Fresh-start-with-Power-BI/README.md

 ---

-- Finally, the Department table was added to th Employee & salaries & dept_emp table created above using the same steps with the **common column Dept_no**.This was named **complete Employee Info.**
+- Finally, the Department table was added to th Employee & salaries & dept_emp table created above using the same steps with the **common column Dept_no**.This was named **Complete Employee Info.**

 ![](k.png)